What is a Ground Lease?

 - Once the lease terms are finalized, the tenant/lessee makes improvements to the land by undertaking construction on the property.

 - The tenant is also responsible for paying insurance, taxes, and repair and maintenance expenses.

 - The ground lease outlines the ownership of the land and the construction and improvements made on it.

 Though the terms and conditions for the lease could vary as may be agreed upon between the parties, however, there are mainly two types of leases that are in practice.

 Subordinated Ground Lease

-While the fact that the owner itself would agree to take on a lower priority on the land that he owns may seem counterintuitive, the owner benefits from the improvement of his property.
+While the fact that the owner itself would agree to take on a lower priority on the land that he owns may seem counterintuitive, but it’s not so.
+Because the owner benefits from the improvement of his property, which increases the property’s overall value.
 Further, giving up the first claim on the land also allows him to negotiate favorable terms, including a higher rent.

 Unsubordinated Ground Lease

-In an unsubordinated ground lease, the landowner retains top priority on the property in case the tenant defaults on loans taken for undertaking improvements on the land.
-This means that lenders to the tenant cannot take ownership of the land in the case of a default by the tenant.
+In an unsubordinated ground lease, the landowner retains top priority on the property if the tenant defaults on loans taken for undertaking improvements on the land.
+It means that lenders to the tenant cannot take ownership of the land in the case of a default by the tenant.
 This top priority usually means that the landowner charges lower rent to the tenant.
-And even though it makes his position safer than it would be in a subordinated lease, lender become hesitant to extend loans to the tenant as they cannot claim the property in case of a default.
+And even though it makes his position safer than it would be in a subordinated lease, the lender becomes hesitant to extend loans to the tenant as they cannot claim the property in case of a default.

 Advantages and Disadvantages of a Ground Lease